Frequently Asked Questions

 When and how often do I need to complete a FAFSA? ↑

-You should complete and submit your FAFSA application as soon as possible after January 1 of the academic year, in which you plan to attend college.
+You should complete and submit your FAFSA application as soon as possible after October 1 prior to the academic year, in which you plan to attend college.

 The FAFSA application must be renewed for each school year.
 A Renewal FAFSA, available each January for the coming award year, can be accessed online with a Federal Student Aid PIN, and is already partially completed for you, only requiring you to update information that has changed from the previous year.